-Expected Result: The voltage should be the same as the system voltage noted in 3, ± 2.0 DCV.
+Expected Result: The voltage should be the same as the system voltage noted in step 3, ± 2.0 DCV.

 - OK Therefore, the starting motor magnetic switch (SMMS) is faulty.
 Also, the wiring could be faulty.
 Troubleshoot the SMMS and the wiring.
 See the Testing And Adjusting, "Schematics And Wiring Diagram".
-STOP. - Not OK Proceed to 7.
+STOP. - Not OK Proceed to next step.

-The conditions of 4 remain.
-"B+" wire is disconnected from the pinion solenoid.
+The conditions of 4 remain in effect ("B+" wire disconnected from pinion solenoid).